fredhutchio/tfcb_2019/software/README.md

 - Under _Installers_, click the link for the your OSX version's installer to download it.
 - Double-click the downloaded `.dmg` file, then open the RStudio folder that appears on your desktop.
 Drag the RStudio icon into the Applications folder.
 - Once everything is installed, launch RStudio and make sure there are no error messages.

+## Unix command line

+### Windows

+Windows 10 comes with a new feature called Windows Subsystem for Linux (WSL) that allows you to access Unix tools on your computer.
+Installation instructions can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+Another option (such as if you are not running Windows 10) is Git for Windows, which also installs Git command-line tools.
+You can download [here](https://git-scm.com/download/win) and install with default options.

+### MacOSX

+Macintosh operating systems are built on Unix, so many of the tools you'll need are pre-installed on your computer.
+You can access the command line through an application called **Terminal**.
+You can either search for this in Finder, or use the Go drop-down menu to locate it in the Utilities folder.

 ## Python